bitwiseshiftleft/factorio-router/README.md

 # Sushi routers

-## Planned changes for v2.0
+## Changes for v2.0

-**This version doesn't work.
-I'm just pushing the repo as a backup and to check that this README is properly formatted.**

-There are significant changes planned for Factorio 2.
-Fortunately, Factorio 2 is also likely to significantly reduce the performance impact of routers.

 * Manually-controlled routers are not implemented for now.
 I don't have the graphics anyway.
-* The mod will be renamed "sushi routers" (or something) to reflect the implemented case.
-* Sushi routers will now read the incoming belt contents, using the v2 "read entire belt" feature.
+* Routers will now read the incoming belt contents, using the v2 "read entire belt" feature.
 This means that they do not have to track the expected incoming items with combinators.
-    * **However**, at first, it also means that, for now, the routers must be connected with continuous belts, and not e.g. trains or rockets.
-I eventually plan to make a way to do this, but for now I am focused on porting and reworking for v2.
+    * **However** it also means that, for now, the routers should be connected with continuous belts, and not e.g. trains or rockets.
     *  It also means your sushi belt backbone will be uglier, unless you get a mod that hides/decorates the wire reader frames.
 * Internally, the routers will use loaders and a chest instead of inserters, because v2 loaders can be circuit-controlled.
 Hopefully this will improve performance.
 * Routers will probably be easier to jam.
 Previously, one router input could jam and the others might still work, but since it will now put all inputs into a container, all inputs will typically jam together.
 * Between a simpler wire protocol, not having to track incoming items, and fancier decider combinators, the router circuit will be much simpler.
 Hopefully this will improve performance.
-* To further simplify the wire protocol, as well as usage, I might change it so that routers have an automatic hidden connection to their neighbors instead of manually running green wires.
-* If you have the expansion, routers will support belt stacking.
+* If you have the expansion, routers support belt stacking.
+By default, the stack size is limited by the quality level of the router.

 ## Introduction